-- Grant and printing fees: these fees are due four months after completion of the examination service by the EPO.
-The underlying performance obligation for the grant service is satisfied once the patent is published. - Opposition fees: the underlying performance obligation is satisfied once the opposition proceedings have been closed, which is once a final decision by the opposition division has been communicated to the parties. - Appeal fees: the underlying performance obligation is satisfied once the appeal proceedings have been closed, which is once a final decision by the board of appeal has been communicated to the parties. - Limitation fees: the underlying performance obligation is satisfied once the examining division's decision as to whether or not the request for limitation is allowable has been communicated to the requester.
+- Grant and printing fees: the underlying performance obligation for the grant service is satisfied once the patent is published. - Opposition fees: the underlying performance obligation is satisfied once the opposition proceedings have been closed, which is once a final decision by the opposition division has been communicated to the parties. - Appeal fees: the underlying performance obligation is satisfied once the appeal proceedings have been closed, which is once a final decision by the board of appeal has been communicated to the parties. - Limitation fees: the underlying performance obligation is satisfied once the examining division's decision as to whether or not the request for limitation is allowable has been communicated to the requester.